 Femme Frontera is a book and project that journeys into the physical borderlands of California and Texas with Mexico through in-depth parallel story telling between the two regions.
 I explored fronteras (borders) in a conceptual and abstract manner with a non-linear and non-binary structure focusing on people that live in spaces I consider to be “in-between”.
-Femme is an identity that motions towards liberation and the vignettes illustrated in Femme Frontera offer a window into lives of people who I believe share the qualities of femme-ness.
+Femme is an identity that motions towards liberation and the vignettes illustrated in Femme Frontera offer a window into lives of people who I believe created safety and liberation in their femme-ness.
 The goal of Femme Frontera was to open up space for migrants and trauma survivors in femme visibility.
 We blurred the line between art and journalism, playing with a new form of storytelling.
 Each individual lives in a layered experience, an intersectional reality.

 A spread in Femme Frontera: Portraits by Adriana Monsalve.

 Lo que se ve no se pregunta / What you see you do not ask, by Adriana Monsalve, Laredo, Texas, 2016